-Bananas are Australia’s number-one selling supermarket product (in volume), with over five million of them eaten daily, all of which are grown in Australia.
+- Bananas are Australia’s number-one selling supermarket product (in volume), with over five million of them eaten daily.

 - Bananas are a year-round product.

 - 96 per cent of Australian households purchase bananas, with an average of 875g bought each shopping trip.

 - In 2016/17 banana production was 414,000 tonnes, with a farm gate value of more than $600 million.

 Queensland accounts for 94 per cent of Australia’s 13,000 hectares of banana production, with almost all of that in North Queensland.
 Production is centered around the Cassowary Coast (Tully, Innisfail and Kennedy) region, south of Cairns, on the Atherton Tablelands, and at Lakeland, north of Cairns.

 |Banana Production – 2016/17|